Skip to main content

 Consider : "Now Joseph had a dream, and when he told it to his brothers they hated him even more.."
 There is a striking moment in the Genesis 37:5 where Joseph dreams a dream—and the very act of sharing this inner vision causes his brothers to hate him even more.
 In the literal telling, Joseph is simply a young man who shares a dream of symbolic dominion.
 But if we read this as Neville Goddard would have, the entire scene is an inward experience: Joseph is not just a person; he is the embodiment of imagination itself.
 Neville often described Joseph as “the dreamer,” the state in us that dares to imagine a greater life and accept it as already true.
 In his lectures, Neville said, “Dare to believe in the reality of your assumption and watch the world play its part relative to its fulfilment.”
 Yet, the moment we dare to assume a new state, we feel a curious backlash.
 That opposition is not from others per se—but from the aspects within ourselves that feel threatened by change...

-Joseph of the New Testament: Witness to the Birth of a New State of Awareness
+Joseph of the New Testament: Just a Surprised Man

 So Joseph died, being 110 years old.
 They embalmed him, and he was put in a coffin in Egypt.- Genesis 50:26 ESV The Bible’s narrative unfolds with profound symbolism, especially when viewed through Neville Goddard’s understanding of consciousness and manifestation.
 One of the most compelling transitions is the movement from the end of Genesis — where Joseph is laid in a coffin in Egypt — to the beginning of Exodus , which tells the story of liberation from bondage.
 Joseph’s Coffin in Egypt: The Fulfilment of Desire At the close of Genesis, Joseph dies at the age of 110 and is embalmed in Egypt.
 For Neville Goddard, Joseph represents imagination , the inner creative power responsible for manifesting our desires.
 His coffin in Egypt symbolises a state where the fulfilled desire rests peacefully within the material world.
 This “coffin” is not a symbol of death but of completion and assurance .
 It marks the moment when a desire has been fully realised and integrated into reality.
 The te...